SD123456789/API-versions-accepted/README.md

 For testing, please review the "apiGETtest.py" script bundled in this repo.

-## Known issues

-Document any significant shortcomings with the code.
-If using [GitHub Issues](https://help.github.com/en/articles/about-issues) to track issues, make that known and provide any templates or conventions to be followed when opening a new issue.

 ## Getting help

-If you have questions, concerns, bug reports, etc., please create an issue against this repository.
+If you have questions, concerns, bug reports, etc., please contact me.

 ## Author(s)

 This project was written and is maintained by the following individuals:

-* Sudhir H. Desai <suddesai@cisco.com>
+* Sudhir H. Desai — suddesai@cisco.com